-Cozumel, located in an island in the Caribbean Sea, is the home of healthy coral reef marine communities.
-Cozumel’s snorkeling map is surrounded with reefs that are part of the Mesoamerican Barrier Reef System, the second largest coral reef system in the world.
+Cozumel, located on an island in the Caribbean Sea, is the home of healthy coral reef marine communities.
+Cozumel snorkeling map contains beaches that are part of the Mesoamerican Barrier Reef System, the second largest coral reef system in the world.

 If you haven’t gone to Cozumel yet, it is never too late.
-Pack your diving gear as soon as possible and check out your Cozumel snorkeling map for a number of must-visit reefs such as the ones listed below.
+Pack your diving gear as soon as possible and check out your cozumel snorkeling map for some must-visit reefs such as the ones listed below.

-How to get there: Hop on a boat that will take you south of Puerto Maya Cruise Ship Pier where the shallow part of Paradise Reef is located.
+How to get there: Hop on a boat that will take you south of Puerto Maya Cruise Ship Pier where the shallow part of Paradise Reef is.
 It takes about 30 minutes or less depending on the current.

-Cozumel’s snorkeling map has the most amazing snorkeling reefs that you must visit.
-You will be left in awe with all the marine life and reefs surrounding you once you’re underwater.
+Cozumel snorkeling map has the most fantastic snorkeling reefs that you must visit.
+You will arrive in awe with all the marine life and snorkeling beaches surrounding you once you’re underwater.

 Also, CozumelSnorkel provides you with snorkeling tours for your group, taking care of everything - so you don't need to worry about anything.